nxxqxxj/rnd-sxng_az-tf/README.md

-# RND-SXNG with Azure and Terraform.
+# Dockerized RND-SXNG with Azure, Terraform and GitHub Actions.